G. A. Siwabessy: Suharto era

-Using foreign funds, G.A.
-Siwabessy modernised a series of medical facilities, prompting the construction of a medical laboratory at Hasan Sadikin Hospital in Bandung; the introduction of intensive care units at Dr. Cipto Mangunkusumo Hospital in Jakarta and in the Floating Hospital in Maluku; and the modernisation of facilities and equipment at hospitals in Semarang and Navan.
+Using foreign funds, Siwabessy modernised a series of medical facilities, prompting the construction of a medical laboratory at Hasan Sadikin Hospital in Bandung; the introduction of intensive care units at Dr. Cipto Mangunkusumo Hospital in Jakarta and in the Floating Hospital in Maluku; and the modernisation of facilities and equipment at hospitals in Semarang and Navan.
 Siwabessy also began developing the concept of puskesmas, a community health centre that would become prominent in Indonesia's rural regions.
-Between 22 and 29 April 1968, Siwabessy held the Rapat Kerja Kesehatan Nasional (English: National Healthcare Meeting) that yielded designs for Repelita (Indonesian: Rencana Pembangunan Lima Tahun; English: Five-Year Development Plan) that was to be first applied to healthcare in Indonesia.
-Siwabessy commissioned the creation of a special planning committee led by Sulianti Saroso and created education programs at the National Health Institute in Surabaya and at the Health Development Agency in Jakarta to train people to plan in the context of applying development to solve healthcare issues.
+Between 22 and 29 April 1968, Siwabessy held the Rapat Kerja Kesehatan Nasional ("National Healthcare Meeting") that yielded designs for Repelita (Indonesian: Rencana Pembangunan Lima Tahun; English: Five-Year Development Plan) that was applied to healthcare in Indonesia.
+Siwabessy commissioned the creation of a special planning committee led by Sulianti Saroso, and created education programs at the National Health Institute in Surabaya and at the Health Development Agency in Jakarta to train people to plan in the context of applying development to solve healthcare issues.
 He arranged for employees of the Ministry of Health and local governments to study abroad.
 One month after the health conference, Suharto replaced the Sukarno-era Ampera Cabinet with the Development Cabinet.
-G.A.
 Siwabessy was reappointed Minister of Health in the first of Suharto's cabinets.
 Before the events associated with Repelita I ended, Suharto was re-elected as president in 1972.
 He appointed Siwabessy to office for a third term between 1973 and 1978.

 In 1975, Siwabessy initiated Repelita II.
 Having developed the skilled labour necessary during the first Repelita, the second aimed to eradicated infectious diseases, enact stricter drug and food control laws, establish health education programs, improve the nutrition of Indonesia's residents, augment Indonesia's physical infrastructure, and further train and more efficiently use health personnel in the country.
-Under Repelita II, puskesmas (health clinics) and other health centres were constructed all across Indonesia.
-The development of the Samijaga program (Indonesian: Sarana Air Minum dan Jamban Keluarga, English: Drinking Water and Family Lavatories) led to widespread accessibility to water uncontaminated by feces.
-Together, the Repelita programs and Samijaga demonstrated Siwabessy's ability to create and successfully implement policies on health, earning him an award from the World Health Organization.
+Under Repelita II, Puskesmas (community health clinics) and other health centres were constructed all across Indonesia.
+The development of the Samijaga program (Indonesian: Sarana Air Minum dan Jamban Keluarga, English: "Drinking water and family lavatories") led to widespread accessibility to water uncontaminated by feces.
+Together, the Repelita programs and Samijaga demonstrated Siwabessy's ability to create and successfully implement policies on health, earning him another WHO award.

 Awards and recognition

-G.A.
-Siwabessy garnered a reputation as the "Father of the Atom" (Indonesian: Bapak Atom), for his work in radiology, and was awarded the Bintang Mahaputera Utama—the third order of the most prestigious award an Indonesian civilian can receive—by the government of Indonesia.
+Siwabessy garnered a reputation as the "Father of the Atom" (Indonesian: Bapak Atom), for his work in radiology, and was awarded the Bintang Mahaputera Utama—the third order of the most prestigious award an Indonesian civilian can receive—by the government of Indonesia, he is also Minister of the National Atomic Energy Agency during Soekarno Era when Nuclear Weapon project.
 A nuclear reactor in Tangerang is named for him.